Nun Involved In Katy Perry Convent Lawsuit Collapses And Dies In Court

 A nun involved in a years-long legal dispute with pop star Katy Perry over a sprawling 8-acre former convent died in court Friday, according to The Associated Press.

-Sister Catherine Rose Holzman, one of five nuns who sued Perry and the Archdiocese of Los Angeles, was in court for a post-judgment hearing related to the case when she collapsed.
+Sister Catherine Rose Holzman, who had battled Perry and the Archdiocese of Los Angeles, was in court for a post-judgment hearing related to the case when she collapsed.
 She was 89.

-The uproar over the property began in 2015 when Holzman and the sisters of the Most Holy and Immaculate Heart of the Blessed Virgin Mary sold the Medieval-Spanish-Gothic estate to a restaurateur Dana Hollister.
-But the Archdiocese argued the nuns did not have the right to sell the property, which includes 30,000 square feet of living space, a pool, a tower and an adjoining prayer house, and instead approved a sale to Perry, despite the fact that Hollister was already living there.
+The uproar over the property began in 2015 when Holzman and the sisters of the Most Holy and Immaculate Heart of the Blessed Virgin Mary sold the Medieval-Spanish-Gothic-Tudor estate to restaurateur Dana Hollister.
+But the archdiocese argued the nuns did not have the right to sell the property, which includes 30,000 square feet of living space, a pool, a tower and an adjoining prayer house, and it instead approved a sale to Perry, even though Hollister was already living there.

-In 2016, a judge ruled against the nuns declaring the $15.5 million sale to Hollister invalid and ordered her to pay the the Archdiocese and Perry millions in legal fees.
+In 2016, a judge ruled against the nuns, declaring the $15.5 million sale to Hollister invalid and ordered her to pay the archdiocese and Perry millions in legal fees.

-Archbishop Jose Gomez, who's been on the opposing side of Holzman and the nuns, issued a statement after learning of her sudden death.
+Archbishop José Gomez, who has been on the opposing side of Holzman and the nuns, issued a statement after learning of her sudden death.
 He wrote that Holzman served the church "with dedication and love for many years."

 Holzman took her vows at age 18.